-Spaying or neutering is the best thing for your pet.
+Let’s get this out of the way: Spaying or neutering is the best thing for your dog or cat.

 Unfortunately, veterinarians who advise this still get a good bit of resistance from some people.
-Culture and ignorance dictate what people think about spaying or neutering their pets.
+Culture and ignorance dictate what people think when it comes to this issue.

 In this guide to spaying or neutering your pet, we talk about the pros and cons, and provide some expert advice.

-Part 1: Benefits of Spaying or Neutering Your Pet
+Part 1: Benefits of Spaying or Neutering Your Dog or Cat

-If you are contemplating adopting a pet, know that many reputable shelters will not adopt a pet without the animal being spayed/neutered.
+If you’re considering adopting a pet, then know that many reputable shelters will not adopt without the animal being spayed or neutered.
 This includes puppies and kittens because of safe early spay/neuter programs.